angus-ai/angus-doc/getting-started/python.rst

    $ sudo apt-get install python-opencv

-Then, copy this code snippet in a file and run it.
+Then copy this code snippet in a file and run it.

 .. literalinclude:: stream_fromwebcam.py